a18bade/raytracer/README.txt

 The "other.ppm is the ppm file asscoiated with myOwnScene.txt

 This is my raytracer project, I have some bugs in it.
-I want to implement some more features, fix these bugs and refractor my code to be cleaner
+I want to implement some more features, fix these bugs and refractor my code to be cleaner.

+The main code is in raytracer.cpp

 Ahmed Bade